-But it would not last much longer.
-A minute later and I was awoken into a nightmare.
+But it wouldn’t last much longer.
+A moment later, I was awoken into a nightmare.

 March 29th, 2009

-Two weeks before, I was home in Trinidad and Tobago.
+Two weeks before, I was at home in Trinidad and Tobago.
 It was the night before I left for Mumbai, India.
 My father and I walked among one of the popular (and one of the only) malls in Trinidad and Tobago – West Mall.
-It had been my last minute attempt to drag my Dad to the mall to buy anything I may need that I may have forgotten.
+It had been my last minute attempt to drag my Dad to the mall to buy anything I may need for my much anticipated trip across India.

 “Annie, hurry up!” he said to me.
 He did not mean to be crass – he was right.
-I always take forever to shop and much like any man I’ve had in my life, there’s nothing they hate more than waiting for a girl to make up her mind in a shop.
+I always take forever to shop, and much like any man I’ve had in my life, there’s nothing they hate more than waiting for a girl to make up their mind in a shop.

 But in my selfish stupor, I took his remark to be inconsiderate and unreasonable.
 I was so angry with him.
-I mean, I was travelling half way across the world the next day – the least he could do is have some patience and buy me everything I want.
+I mean, I was traveling half way across the world the next day – the least he could do is have some patience and buy me everything I wanted.
 Sounds reasonable right?

-He dropped me to my mom’s house.
-We hugged and shared I love yous but my irreconcilable dissatisfaction towards my father at that moment took away any sincerity from my farewell.
+He dropped me off at my mom’s house.
+We hugged and shared I love you’s but my irreconcilable dissatisfaction towards my father at that moment took away any sincerity from my farewell.

 My friends yelled at me from the boarding deck as I walked towards them, phone pressed to my ear.